Warriors and Rodeo is proud to announce our partnership with the

 W.A.R. has selected three bullfighters that will represent our organization at the P.A.F.R.A Championship Event in October at the Stormont Event Center in Topeka, KS.
 October 7-9, 2021.
 Look for the WAR suicide prevention booth in the arena!

 They will be working hand in hand with the President of PAFRA and event Barrel Man – James Hastings, US Army Veteran.
-Hastings is a long standing member of WAR, volunteer of WAR, as well as an advisor from the beginning of our organization.
+Hastings is a long-standing member of WAR, a volunteer of WAR, as well as an advisor from the beginning of our organization.

 Consider donating today!
 100% of your donation will go to this team for their expenses for this event, any gear they need for it, food, lodging, travel, etc. Your donation is tax deductable.